popamihai/AnalogClockView/README.md

    - implement the OnTimeChangedListener interface in your activity
    - override the onTimeChange() callback in order to get the hour/minute values from the clock

+Please feel free to improve the code as you like.

 Copyright 2012 Mihail Popa